AlanNevill/DupesMaint2/README.md

 `./dupesmaint2 FindDupsUsingHash --hash average`

 ### Log file

-Writes to a log file in \Logs folder.
+Writes to a log file by date in \Logs folder.

 ## Process